Choumiko/TrainStats/README.md

 Tracked statistics
 ---

- - Minimum, maximum and average time between stations
+Minimum, maximum and average for time:
+ - between stations
+ - waiting at stations
- - Minimum, maximum and average time spent waiting at signals
+ - waiting at signals

 ***
 Changelog